 January 16, 2002 - Is indicted on nine counts, including attempted use of a weapon of mass destruction, attempted murder of passengers on an aircraft, and attempted homicide of US nationals overseas.

-January 18, 2002 - Pleads not guilty to eight charges and his attorney asks the court to enter a plea for him on the ninth count, attempted wrecking of a mass transportation vehicle, after she questions it.
+January 18, 2002 - Pleads not guilty to eight charges.
+His attorney asks the court to dismiss the ninth count, attempted wrecking of a mass transportation vehicle, which is dismissed.

 October 4, 2004 - Saajid Mohammed Badat, of the United Kingdom, is charged with conspiring with and aiding Reid.
 The British indictment alleges that Badat and Reid obtained custom-made shoe bombs in Afghanistan to be used to attack US interests.